 5 Benefits of Oolong Tea for a Tasty, Healthy Life

 Grown in southern China and Taiwan, oolong tea, 烏龍茶 (phonetic pronunciation: “wu-long”), is one of the more popular teas in the world.
-Though its popularity has yet to be fully realized in the United States, oolong tea has been grown, fermented and drunk for thousands of years.
+Though its popularity has yet to be fully realized in the United States, oolong tea has been grown, fermented, and consumed for thousands of years.

 Although oolong tea is first mentioned in poems written in the Ming Dynasty (1368-1644), the tea is significantly older.
 It was originally known as Beiyun tea, and originated in the Tang Dynasty (618-907).
 Often used as a tribute tea, it was a drink offered as a sign of great honor.

-Though oolong tea is often labeled a green tea, it's more accurately half green, half black.
+Oolong tea is a true tea along with white tea, green tea, black tea, and pu-erh tea.
+Though oolong tea is sometimes labeled a green tea, it's more accurately half green, half black.
 Oolong tea is partially oxidized, whereas black tea leaves are fully oxidized, and green, unfermented.

 Although Chinese teas are famously touted for their medical and curative properties, it's only recently that Western doctors have taken note and begun studying oolong tea.